Design: A Glossary of Terms, Methods, and Frameworks

 User Experience Design, User-Centered Design, and Human-Centered Design are all variations upon the same idea: that the needs of the user are at the heart of the development process.
 User Experience Design focuses on the experience and interaction of the user and the end product, while User-Centered Design focuses mainly on the process.

 Accessible Design focuses on designing a product that meets certain standards of accessibility.
-The ultimate goal of accessible design is a product in which the needs of people with disabilities and those that are differently-abled are specifically considered.
+The ultimate goal of accessible design is a product in which the needs of people with disabilities are specifically considered.

 Inclusive Design is a process of designing solutions for diverse users of the product.
 For example, adding subtitles to a video will help those who are hard of hearing, non-native speakers, children, and others.
 While accessibility is one outcome of inclusive design, it is not the only, or even the primary outcome.
 General usability, for users across the board, is the main advantage of Inclusive Design.